 Well, guess what?
 I can do that and more.
 It’s unbelievable how much support I have in my family.
 They always have my back no matter what, even when I had people asking, ‘Are you sure about adoption?
 That means you will be financially responsible for them, you know that right?’
 ‘You don’t think three children is a lot?’

 None of that stuff mattered to me!
 The way they lit up with excitement when they found out it was happening will forever be one of the best memories.

 November 1, 2019 was one of the best days of our lives.
 The day we became Team Engleman!
 I went from just me to being a family of four.
 This is not the end either, but right now we are enjoying each other.

 This story was submitted to Love What Matters by Treka Engleman of Cincinatti, Ohio.
 You can follow her journey on Facebook and Instagram.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more touching stories like this:

 Spread beauty and strength for others.
 SHARE this story on Facebook with family and friends.